Prepare procurement

 Planning for monitoring

-The supplier shall participate in and cooperate with you in the monitoring of the contract clause, through dialogue, self-assessment, supply chain transparency, and audits.
-Plan the monitoring already in the preparation phase.
-Ensure that you have the necessary resources and expertise to conduct monitoring effectively.
+The supplier shall participate in and cooperate with you in the monitoring of the contract clause, through dialogue, self-assessment, supply chain disclosures, and audits.
+Plan the monitoring already in the preparation phase, even if the details are set later.
+Ensure that you have the necessary resources and expertise to carry out monitoring effectively.

-Procurement categories with particularly high risks are jointly monitored by the National Secretariat for Sustainable Procurement.
-The results are published on the website.
-You can also contact the office for information on which suppliers will be monitored during the year.
+Procurement categories with particularly high risks are jointly monitored by the National Secretariat for Sustainable Public Procurement.
+The results are published on our website.
+You can also contact the secretariat for information about which suppliers will be monitored during the year.

-Buyers can also use Adda Central Purchasing Body's framework agreement for audits.
+Buyers can also use Adda Central Purchasing Body's framework agreement for audits (in Swedish).

 Adda Central Purchasing Body's framework agreement Audit and Advisory Services